Spanish for Medical Professionals Elective

 - To improve the pronunciation and listening comprehension to prevent misunderstandings due to lack of accuracy

-- To gain an understanding of the Hispanic cultural background
+- To gain an understanding of Hispanic cultural backgrounds

-- To become more sympathetic to the individuals that lack proficiency in English and to identify how this may affect the level of care they receive
+- To become more sympathetic to the individuals who lack proficiency in English and to identify how this may affect the level of care they receive

 Medical Spanish Elective Schedule

-This year, there will continue to be two evening classes of Medical Spanish.
-The schedule is below.
+There are two evening sessions of Medical Spanish to choose from.
+The schedules for each are below.
 Scheduling elective classes near exams was unavoidable in certain situations.
 Please be mindful of this, and plan to study for exams in advance.

 Back to Top